Pay bond invoice

 - Recognise the action explicitly and surface it to the user.

-- If unable to handle it (e.g. an older build talking to a bond-enabled node), present a clear error rather than silently retrying the take.
+- If unable to handle it (e.g. an older build talking to a bond-enabled node), present a clear error rather than silently retrying.

-The Mostro info event will gain bond-related tags so clients can detect bond-enabled nodes ahead of a take — see Other events published by Mostro.
+The Mostro info event carries bond-related tags so clients can detect bond-enabled nodes ahead of a take or create — see Other events published by Mostro.